 Additionally, dogs receiving surgical intervention can expect a substantial rehabilitation time of up to three months for successful surgeries.
 Approximately 5% of surgical interventions are unsuccessful.

 Today, the standard of care typically involves one of two surgeries; TPLO (tibial-plateau-leveling osteotomy) or LFS (lateral fabellotibial surgery).
 However, a new and much less expensive and non-invasive treatment option, platelet-rich plasma (PRP), is being tested with good results.

 Why Are ACL Tears and Ruptures Common Injuries for Dogs?

-The physical dynamics of a dog’s hind leg predispose him to ACL tears and ruptures.
-Because the dog stands on his toes, unlike humans who stand flat-footed, there is constant pressure to thrust the tibia (the main lower leg bone) forward and out from under the femur (the main upper leg or thigh bone).
+The physical dynamics of a dog’s hind leg predispose them to ACL tears and ruptures.
+Because the dog stands on its toes, unlike humans who stand flat-footed, there is constant pressure to thrust the tibia (the main lower leg bone) forward and out from under the femur (the main upper leg or thigh bone).

 Dogs can experience a tear or rupture as a result of intense physical activity or even just by walking to the mailbox.